elegantchaos/EmbeddedXCTest/README.md

 This isn't ideal, as it's a fast exit from the XCTest shell, but it's the only way I've found so far to get a non-zero status code back to the calling process.

+## Things To Be Aware Of

+Things aren't perfect, as the test suites run twice.

+Individual tests are suppressed for the first run, but you still get the summary output, which reports that each suite ran 0 tests.

+This is followed by the embedded test run, with full output again.

+Because the suites run twice, you should be aware that the class-level `setUp` and `tearDown` methods also run twice.

+If you override the class `setUp`, you must call on to `super.setUp` **first**.
+This ensures that the embedding engine is initialised correctly before the first test runs.

+If you then only want to do your custom setup work once, you can check the value of `EmbeddingController.isRunningEmbedded`, and only do your code when this is true.
+If you have cleanup code in `tearDown` you should perform a similar check there.